 - And in many Mexican cities there will always be a local channel operated by Televisa.

-The cable channel lineup goes as this:
+cable system on Mexico) goes as this:

 - Music channels: